 Abbess of Vajra Dakini Nunnery, Khenmo Konchog Nyima Drolma has trained with the foremost spiritual teachers of our time including H.H.
 Dalai Lama, H.H.
 Drikung Kyabgon Chetsang Rinpoche (the head of the Drikung Kagyu Lineage) and Ani Pema Chodron.
 After her novice ordiantaion by Drikung Kyabgon in 1997, she spent two years in training at Gampo Abbey guided by Ven.
 Pema Chödrön.
 In 2002 she took full ordination as a Buddhist nun in Taiwan.
 In 2004 she was installed as a Khenmo (Abbot) in the Drikung lineage, becoming the first woman and first westerner in her lineage to officially hold this responsibility.
 Since then she has worked continuously to establish Vajra Dakini Nunnery and teach the Dharma internationally.

-Khenmo Drolma, a former Professor of Sculpture at the Maine College of Art, has a MFA from the University of Pennsylvania and 20 years of teaching experience at a college level.
+Khenmo was an esteemed Professor of Sculpture at the University of Maine and at the Maine College of Art in Portland, ME before becoming a Buddhist nun.
+Throughout her distinguished academic career, she received numerous awards and prizes for her work.
+She has a MFA from the University of Pennsylvania and 20 years of teaching experience at a college level.
 She is a breast cancer survivor, who served as an Art Fellow at the Connecticut Hospice and board member of the Addison Respite Care Home in Vermont and Maine Respite Home where she started an arts team for hospice volunteers.

 After studying Buddhism for 15 years, in 1995 she made a pilgrimage to India, residing at Namgyal Monastery studying Tibetan, Lam Rim texts and sand mandalas at the Tibetan Library of Works and Archives initially for 3 months. returning again the following year for another 5 months.
 In 1997 she took Novice ordination with HH Chetsang Rinpoche.
 She then received the many cycles of Drikung empowerments and lungs over a period of many annual trips to India.
 She also began her retreat training with a 5 month solitary retreat in the mountains of Almora, India at the Drikung three year retreat center.
 This retreat practice became a way of life with annual solitary retreats.
 In 1999 she entered intensive monastic Nova Scotia for training at Gampo Abbey learning the monastic rituals and duties and studied with Ven.
 Pema Chodron.
 She spent the next two years in shedra studying Buddhist classics of philosophy including the Abhidharmakosa, Dudra, Lorig, Tarig The Bodhisattva’s Way of Life, the Uttara Tantra, Tenet systems, classical Tibetan and debate.
 While there she created a bronze statue of Gampopa for the Abbey Stupa and directed monastic training.
 She then supervised the building of a Peace stupa in Vermont.
 In 2002 Khenpo Drolma was invited to come to India to fulfill the vision of HH Chetsang Rinpoche, to make a statue of King Songtsen Gonpo based on a dream of the 10 th Panchen Lama.
 This statue originally was to have been installed in the main square of Lhasa, Tibet; but due to the invasion of China all plans were abandoned.